 OverviewThe route described here is an attractive option for mountain hikers based in the town of Zakopane.
 It allows you to climb Świnica and Kozi Wierch at one go. Świnica at 2,301m dominates the panorama of the High Tatras seen from Zakopane.
 Kozi Wierch at 2,291m is the highest Tatra summit entirely within the confines of Poland.
 It rises east of Świnica and forms the east end of the most attractive, western section of the so-called Orla Perć (Eagle Path).
 The path, whose western section forms the second part of our route, is often called a via ferrata, which is misleading since - despite the metal chains, brackets and ladders as well as being comparable to an Austrian/German via ferrata grade 2 (B) - the Orla Perć is NOT a via-ferrata like those in the Alps.
-There is no cable to which you could clip yourself, which means that you are unprotected unless you wear a via-ferrata set and use the chains as if they were cables.
+There is no cable to which you could clip yourself, which means that you are unprotected unless you clip yourself to the chains.
 This is possible and recommended by the national park authority but it is awkward and hardly anybody bothers to do so.
 The trail, waymarked with red stripes (against white background), is one-way between Zawrat Pass and Kozi Wierch.
 This part of our route is already briefly described on SP here.
 (If you come to think my page is in fact a duplicate page, please report it here.)
 The first part of our route (traverse of Świnica Massif), although apparently easier and a little less exposed than the second (Orla Perć), is not less deadly at all.
 For example, from June to September 2012 there were four fatal accidents there, while at the same time, as far as I know, two hikers perished on the second section.
 This may be partly explained by the fact that Świnica is more frequented than the Orla Perć.
 About two-thirds of all recorded accidents are triggered by slips on snow, ice (which may not be seen until you step on it) or just wet ground.

 |Route||Net Elevation Gain||Approx. Total Elevation Gain||Time of Whole Hike||Approx. Length of Hike|

-Approach RoutesThe "core route" begins at Świnicka Przełęcz (Świnica Pass, 2051m) on the main ridge of the Tatras, just west of Świnica.
+Approach RoutesThe "core route" begins at Świnicka (Świnica Pass, 2051m) on the main ridge of the Tatras, just west of Świnica.
 That will be three hours' walk along marked trails from the outskirts of Zakopane, i.e. from the place called Kuźnice, where there is the lower station of the cable car (aerial tramway).
-From the hut on Hala Gąsienicowa (Gąsienica's Pasture) it will take 1.5 hours to walk up to Świnica Pass.
+From the hut on Hala Gąsienicowa (Gąsienica's Pasture) it will take 1.5 hours to walk up to Świnicka Przełęcz.
 The quickest option - sensible only in the off-season, when there are no queues - is the cable car.
 A ride from Zakopane to the top of Kasprowy Wierch takes less than a quarter of an hour (you change cars halfway up, at the middle station), then it is about fifty minutes' walk - just about one hour altogether.

 How to get to Zakopane

 When To Climb & Essential GearThis route is a hiking trail which makes sense when there is virtually no snow or ice on the ground and the rock is dry.
 That is why only "summer, fall" has been selected for the "season" row within the page profile at the top.
 The main problem with the summer is the crowds which come along with the school holidays.
-Weather permitting, September is better since it sees fewer people but the university students are still there.
+Weather permitting, September is better since it sees fewer people - just university students are still there.
 A weekday in October seems to be the best choice, however, it must be the right October and the right part of it, such as the week I spent in the Polish Tatras in the second half of October 2012 (all of my photos on this page were taken on 23rd Oct: sunny day, dry rock, no verglas, hardly any snow, hardly any people).
 In recent years, the Tatras have experienced very changeable weather conditions in September and autumn.
 Wintry spells alternate with summerish ones.
 If you decide to go in summer, an early start, say about 3 a.m., will let you avoid the crowds as well as a possible thunderstorm.
 An example of what often happens in summer is given here.

 Hiking boots or approach shoes are a must.
 Gloves can be helpful (the chains can be cold or slippery).
 Consider a via ferrata set and a helmet.